JAO1988/ColorHoster-JSON/README.md

 ## Contributing
 - Add new vendor JSONs under the `keyboard` folder with a `Readme.md` file which includes a QMK Repsoitory Github URL and basic setup commands to pull the repository.
-- Ensure new layout variants are nested in a separate folder or JSON files are named as such *(eg: k2_he_ansi_rgb.json)* for users to correctly identify which JSON should be used for their keyboard.
+- Ensure new layout variants are nested in a separate folder or JSON files are named as such *(eg: k2_he_ansi_rgb.json)* for users to correctly identify which VIA JSON file should be used for their keyboard.

 ## Thanks
 **[Azarattum](https://github.com/Azarattum/) - Creator and maintainer of the [Color Hoster](https://github.com/Azarattum/ColorHoster) project**\